haberdashPI/vscode-master-key/notes.md

 create release 0.1.0

+NOTE: bug fixes/stability could be added after we add the feature for markdown documentation

 BUG: when there are no keys defined the visual keybinding output includes `undefined`

 NEW TEST: palette commands can now be readily tested, I believe...